9 Reasons Why Cell Phone Signals Suddenly Go Bad

 Electromagnetic fields can cause signal interference.
 Though, unless you're walking around with a magnet in your pocket, you're not likely to experience much of that.

-Does Weak Signal Drain my Battery?
+Does Weak Signal Drain My Battery?

 Definitely.
-Your phone has to work significantly harder to communicate to and from your cell tower with weaker signal.
+Your phone has to work significantly harder to communicate to and from your cell tower with a weaker signal.
 This results in significantly shorter battery life.

 Can an Old Phone Cause Bad Service?